-H+H Group undertook a detailed Lifecycle Analysis (LCA) of its aircrete products in 2020.
+In 2020 H+H International undertook a detailed Lifecycle Analysis (LCA) of its aircrete products.
 This enabled us to understand the carbon emissions associated with the manufacture, transport, function and eventual destruction of our products.

 We believe that this cradle-to-grave approach is the only way to truly measure the environmental impact of a product or material.
 Focusing on one part of this process does not give a full picture.

 Like many manufacturers, our products are part of a supply chain.
-As such, our own manufacturing operation contributes only a percentage of the embodied carbon associated with our products.
-We are working closely with the suppliers of our cement and lime materials to support their planned routes to zero carbon.
+Our own manufacturing operation contributes only a percentage of the embodied carbon associated with our products, so we are working closely with the suppliers of our cement and lime materials to support their planned routes to zero carbon.

 Low carbon manufacturing

-We are planning an ambitious roadmap to reduce carbon emissions in our manufacturing operation.
-In our manufacturing plants, there will be a focus on improving the energy efficiency of equipment and processes, combined with a switch to renewable energy sources.
-These actions will set us on a path to achieve carbon-neutral manufacturing by 2050.
+We have an ambitious roadmap to reduce carbon emissions in our manufacturing operation.
+In our manufacturing plants, there is a focus on improving the energy efficiency of equipment and processes, combined with a switch to renewable energy sources.
+These actions set us on a path to achieve carbon-neutral manufacturing by 2050.

-This will not happen overnight and our sustainability strategy sets out targets for us to meet along the way.
-Our short-term target is to reduce energy consumption per M3 by 7% by 2024 compared to a 2019 baseline.
+This will not happen overnight and our strategy sets out targets for us to meet along the way.
+Our short-term target is, by 2030, to reduce by 50% the carbon emissions associated with each block we manufacture, including Scopes 1, 2 and 3, compared to a 2019 baseline.

 Our LCA also considers the transport associated with the manufacture and distribution of our products.
 Manufacturing the majority of our aircrete products in the UK means our transport emissions are already relatively low.
 Nevertheless, we are planning to switch all our vehicles to electric or hydrogen fuel over time.